What is Shrink Wrap

 A popular packaging material commonly used are shrink wraps.
 Have you ever thought about the history or what makes a shrink wrap work?
 What benefits does it provide?
 If the answer to any or all these questions is a “yes,” you have come to the right place.

-In this article , we will share on the history of shrink wraps, what they are, the applications, and the benefits they entail.
+This article will share the history of shrink wraps, what they are, the applications, and the benefits they entail.

 History of Shrink Wraps

 The invention of a shrink wrap is a tale of incidents.
-Shrinkwrap, as we know it now, emerged somewhere around the 1950s in the market and became an immediate success.
+As we know it now, Shrinkwrap emerged somewhere around the 1950s in the market and became an immediate success.
 Shrinkwrap machines were available around the world for packaging food and fresh produce.
 However, it soon found its popularity in several other industries.

 For example, a commercial laundry installed its first shrink wrap machine in the United States back in 1983.